Traditional KYC Systems

 User data collection

-- Excludes unauthorized access to data
+- Prevention from unauthorized data access

 - No need for manual surveillance.